qcif/cvmfs-setup-galaxy/README.md

 1. Download either the proxy or client setup script.
 2. Run the script.
 3. For proxies, clients can be created to use it.
-   For clients, start using the files from the CVMFS repositories.
+   For clients, start using the files from the CernVM-FS repositories.

 ### Common options